citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 When [tywald](https://github.com/tywald) was playing with this setting in MH4U, he discovered that this option actually did the opposite of what it claimed - using Hardware GS (i.e. turing accurate GS off) would *decrease* performance!
 With the new performance logging framework put together by [jroweboy](https://github.com/jroweboy), the team did further tests and confirmed his observation.
 Since the Hardware GS was not only less accurate but also slower, we decided that there was no point in keeping it there at all. [tywald](https://github.com/tywald) removed this setting from the UI, and [wwylele](https://github.com/wwylele) removed the actual code.

 [BreadFish64](https://github.com/BreadFish64) is now [attempting](https://github.com/citra-emu/citra/pull/5216) to remove the other setting (`Accurate Multiplication`).
-He rewrote the function we were using to mimic PICA's multiplication behaviour.
+He rewrote the function we were using to mimic PICA's multiplication behavior.
 As a result, not only was the performance penalty brought down from ~10% to almost negligible, but it fixed Intel GPUs (which were previously having problems with this option on) as well!
 Hopefully, we will be able to have a clean configuration dialog soon.

 {{< figure src="/images/entry/citra-progress-report-2020-q2/new_graphics_config.png"
     title="Isn't it just cleaner and more beautiful" >}}